Automated border control system: Thailand

-Thailand's automated passport control (APC) system at Suvarnabhumi Airport and Don Mueang International Airport has been available for Thai nationals since 2012.
-Holders of Hong Kong SAR and Singapore ePassports can also use the automated passport control gates.
+Thailand's automated passport control (APC) system at Suvarnabhumi Airport and Don Mueang International Airport has been available for only Thai nationals since 2012.
+In addition, Hong Kong and Singapore E-Passport Holders can also use the automated passport control gates on both departure and arrival from Thailand under current reciprocal agreements.
+Since 15 December 2023, the APC system can be used for all nationalities with an electronic passport but only when on departure from the country and if have not overstayed the limit.